mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-   *  Using the query below, I double-checked for duplicates by comparing how many ride_ids were unique vs. the total number of `ride_ids` in each table:
+  * Before proceeding further, I double-checked for duplicates by comparing how many ride_ids were unique vs. the total number of `ride_ids` in each table:

 <br>